electronfriends/wemp/README.md

 3. Once downloaded, the services will start automatically.
 4. Get started at http://localhost and manage your database at http://localhost/phpmyadmin.

-For assistance, [create a new issue](https://github.com/electronfriends/wemp/issues/new) and we'll be happy to help.

 ## FAQs

 ### Will uninstalling Wemp delete the services?

-No, the services are separate from Wemp and remain intact after uninstalling.
+No, the services are installed separately from Wemp and remain in place when Wemp is uninstalled.

 ### Why does the autostart option reset after updates?